wp-plugins/woocommerce-catalog/readme.txt

 == Frequently Asked Questions ==

-= Where are the setting of plugin? =
+= Where are the settings of plugin? =
 When you install and activate the plugin you will find under the settings section of wordpress the option "Woocommerce Catalog Mode"

 = Can I add read more button which will redirect to product details? =